Easy Homemade Italian Dressing

 • 1/4 cup red wine vinegar

-• 1 teaspoon dried basil or 2 Tablespoons chopped fresh
+• 1 teaspoon dried basil (or 2 Tablespoons chopped fresh)

 • 1 teaspoon dried parsley

-• 1 teaspoon garlic powder or 2 garlic cloves, minced
+• 1 teaspoon garlic powder

 • 1/2 teaspoon onion powder

-• 3/4 teaspoon salt
+• 1/2 teaspoon salt (plus more, to taste)

 • 1/2 teaspoon ground black pepper